 It is NOT the responsibility of Lolo's Little Darlins Daycare to keep reminding you of missing information required by the State.
 Since the State takes approximately one month to process your application (when all the information is received), you will be responsible for full payment the month of your reassessment until a notice of preapproval is received.

-PAYMENT PLAN/CONTRACT
+PAYMENT PLAN

-Families who are having difficulty making regular payments, or who have continual late fees due to not making timely payments, can be put on a payment plan at the discretion of the office staff.
-If your contract is terminated, you are still responsible for the balance on your account.
+Families who are having difficulty making regular payments, or who have continual late fees due to not making timely payments, can be put on a payment plan at the discretion of the Director.